 What!
 You again!
 I thought I tore one of your legs off last November when I pulled you out of my riding boot?
 Did your leg grow back so fast?
 Or are you his brother?
 Or has word gotten out…?
 That this particular human female is tolerating tarantulas, so the coast is clear: “Come on inside and chomp down on whatever nocturnal insect you can find, while the humans sleep – cricket, beetle, anything you can snatch”.
 Our neighbor, Gabi, identified this arachnid as a Psalmopoeus reduncus – an Orangemouth Tree Spider.
 We photographed this one on the glass shower door of the bathroom.
 In the Tropics, the best fumigation method is good housekeeping, so there’s not much to eat inside the house anyway.
 Out you go!

 There is so much flowering and seeding right now and the show is just getting started!
 Here’s a shot of Passiflora edulis.
 Armando planted this on the fence about three years ago, and I forgot about it until I saw the flower this morning.
 Isn’t it lovely?
 Of course, the bees are busily all about.
 It stopped raining on a daily basis some weeks ago and the ground has already dried out.
 Many leaves of the deciduous trees are starting to fall and the flowering season is definitely underway.
 Unlike last year, Armando expects an excellent seed year.
 Flowering trees, shrubs and herbaceous plants are blooming all over the place, from eye-popping trees like the stunning, yellow Cortez Amarilla or the gorgeous, violet Rondeletia, to delicate herbs in the understory.
+Take a look at this incredible flowering vine, with the flower and legumes attached on the stalk.
+You can easily see herbaceous plants blooming along the roadsides and pasture edge, where they receive a good dash of sun.
+Everywhere, as you walk around, you see dotting the landscape – Oh! where to start - mints, daisies by the score, Ageratums, Morning Glories, Legumes, Hibiscus, Justicias, Aphelandras, as well as a slew of flowering vines sprawling all over the canopy and causing confusion.
+Is that a blooming tree or a vine?

 One of my favorite native shrubs is now in fruit, Picramnia antidesma, which the locals call Caregre.
 This elegant, small, understory tree, of the Simaroubaceae family, is utterly delightful, with its long, dangling racemes: tinsel-like strands of red, orange or yellow berries glittering in the forest shade.
 All the berries eventually turn black and drop off, leaving the dangling string still attached to the shrub, giving a very charming effect.
 I have long been fascinated by what factors in the forest determine the particular color of the berries of individual trees.
 Here in the Zona Protectora of El Rodeo, we most commonly observe Picramnias with orange, orange-red or bright red berries.